msls3/copilot-cli/README.md

 If you think you’ve found a potential security issue, please do not post it in the Issues.
 Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or email AWS security directly at [aws-security@amazon.com](mailto:aws-security@amazon.com).

 ## License
-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache 2.0 License..